rebelwarrior/rucpoc/README.md

 Part of this code is from Ruby Tutorial book by M. Hartl his code can be found at his [site](http://ruby.railstutorial.org/) and was originally under an MIT license.
+Rest of the code is under GPL v3.